libgirlenterprise/dong-quickstart/tutorial.md

 ### Load a trained model in Service class

 You can write the model deserialization directly in the constructor of the Service class.
-Still, in this tutorial we'll write the deserialization code in [another module file](#Model---model-init-by-deserialization) and use itance to compose it into the Service class.
+Still, in this tutorial we'll write the deserialization code in [another module file](#Model---model-init-by-deserialization) and use inheritance to compose it into the Service class.

 ```python
 from ..model.init.defaultload import DefaultloadModelInit